-This is the true identity of a given character (so Batman is listed as Bruce Wayne, for example).
-You can't include more than one model with the same Name in the same crew.
+This is the true identity of a given character (so The Mountain is listed as Gregor Clegane, for example).
+You can't include more than one model with the same Name in the same Warband.

-Note: The exception to the rule is when a model has Name 'Unknown' or 'Classified' (such as Joker).
+Note: The exception to the rule is when a model has Name 'Unknown' (such as Stark Soldier 1).
 You may include several such characters as long as they all have a different Alias (see below).